5 Fun and Outdoorsy Things to do in Devils Lake ND with Your Family

 The diversity of landscape in the Devils Lake Basin and Prairie Pothole Region contributes to the great diversity of wildlife, particularly birds.
 Head out to Grahams Island State Park, Sullys Hill or Lake Alice Wildlife Refuge for a gratifying morning of birdwatching.
 Sullys Hill National Wildlife Refuge estimates over 250 resident and migratory bird species.
 Learn more about birdwatching in Devils Lake on the official tourism website.

-Pitch a tent or hook up your RV and spend the weekend at Grahams Island State Park.
+Pitch a tent or hook up your RV and spend the weekend camping at Grahams Island State Park in Devils Lake, ND.
 It’s one of the only non-seasonal campgrounds in the area and offers both primitive and modern campsites.
 Following these camping tips will help you plan a memorable summer vacation by the lake.
-If you aren’t quite that outdoorsy but you’d still like to spend the weekend in the woods, you can rent one of the four seasonal cabins that overlook the lake.
+If you aren’t quite that outdoorsy but you’d still like to spend the weekend in the woods, you can rent one of the four seasonal cabins that overlook Devils Lake.
 Each cabin is air-conditioned and sleeps up to five people.

-One thing you can be sure of is that you won’t run out of things to do.
-Your campsite will be somewhere along several miles of lakeshore and surrounded by woodlands with an array of flora and fauna to discover.
+A Devils Lake, ND camping experience means you’ll be hard pressed to run out of things to do.
+At Graham’s Island, your campsite will be somewhere along several miles of lakeshore and surrounded by woodlands with an array of flora and fauna to discover.
 Take the kids for a swim, grab your poles and fish lakeside, or spend a day on the boat.
 Alternatively, if you’d rather play on dry land, hike the Sivert Thompson or North Campground Loop and admire the areas many bird and plant species.
 Photographers can enjoy an unforgettable session with wildlife and surrounding nature.

 A playground, horseshoe, and volleyball courts on the grounds and available for use.
 Grahams Island State Park also offers 3 miles of trails for cross country skiing if you’re in the area during winter.
 Other winter activities at Grahams Island include snowshoeing and ice fishing.

-Take a Wildlife Tour at Sullys Hill National Game Preserve
+Take a Wildlife Tour just outside Devils Lake at Sullys Hill National Game Preserve